Rexman17/mod1-codeChallengeReview/README.md

 - `Airline#acquisition`
   - given a string of a **ceo** and a string of a **name**, change the ceo and name of the airline
 - `Airline#airports`
-  - returns an array of all of the airports that have flights with this airline
+  - returns an array of the NAMES of the airports that have flights with this airline

 - `Airline.all`